nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * User will need to perform those "in-between" commands again.
 * Alternative 2: Keep track of what the user have done after any `uplevel` command.
   * Pros:
-    * User will not need to perform those "in-between" commands again after doing `undolevel` to undone the sec level update.
+    * User will not need to perform those "in-between" commands again after doing `undolevel` to undo the sec level update.
   * Cons:
     * Less in line with users' expectations of reverting student records state to be before an `uplevel` command.
     * May have conflict between those "in-between" commands and `undolevel` command.
 E.g., edit a student's sec level and then perform `undolevel`.